 Typically a claim relating to damage caused by tree roots will comprise of the following:

-It will be for the “Claimant” (the person whose claim it is) to show that any expenditure incurred by him was both reasonably incurred and reasonable in terms of the amount.
+It will be for the claimant to show that any expenditure incurred by them was both reasonably incurred and reasonable in terms of the amount.

-However, the owner or person who has control of the tree will only be liable for the cost of any remedial works that were “reasonably foreseeable” and the Claimant will normally be expected to give him the opportunity to abate the nuisance before incurring such costs.
+However, the owner or person who has control of the tree will only be liable for the cost of any remedial works that were ‘reasonably foreseeable’ and the claimant will normally be expected to give them the opportunity to abate the nuisance before incurring such costs.

-For damage to be “reasonably foreseeable” it will be necessary to show that the “Defendant” (the person against whom the claim is brought) knew or ought to have known, that such damage would arise.
+For damage to be ‘reasonably foreseeable’ it will be necessary to show that the defendant knew, or ought to have known, that such damage would arise.

-Normally a Defendant will only be liable for the cost of any remedial works once he has been notified by the Claimant of such damage and fails to take reasonable steps to bring the nuisance to an end within a reasonable period of time.
+Normally a defendant will only be liable for the cost of any remedial works once they have been notified by the claimant of such damage and fails to take reasonable steps to bring the nuisance to an end within a reasonable period of time.
 However, that will not always be the case.

-If the tree is very close to a property the real risk of damage to the land will normally be foreseeable as the Defendant must in such circumstances have known or ought reasonably to have known, that reasonable remedial expenditure may be recovered by the owner or occupier of the property in question.
+If the tree is very close to a property, the real risk of damage to the land will normally be foreseeable as the defendant must in such circumstances have known, or ought reasonably to have known, that remedial expenditure may be recovered by the owner or occupier of the property in question.

-Where owners of neighbouring properties have notified the owner or person who has control of the tree of damage sustained to their properties he may also ought to have known that there was a real risk of damage to other properties in the vicinity even if the owners of such properties have not notified him of such damage.
+Where owners of neighbouring properties have notified the owner or person who has control of the tree of damage sustained to their properties they may also ought to have known that there was a real risk of damage to other properties in the vicinity, even if the owners of such properties have not notified them of such damage.

 Can a person be liable for damage resulting from the roots of a tree that was not planted by him?

-It makes no difference whether a tree was planted by a person or by a person from whom they purchased the property or if the tree was self-sown since a nuisance arises when a person allows the tree to encroach from his land into that of his neighbour.
+It makes no difference whether a tree was planted by a person or by a person from whom they purchased the property or if the tree was self-sown as a nuisance arises when a person allows the tree to encroach from their land into that of their neighbour.